beskro2/Autobots-Sprint3/Test Documentation/Daily StandUp 1_2_2025.md

 Thomas - Assigned PP-41 "Done" due to feedback from our project owner, exploring defects from being logged-in to multiple tabs as different users

 Nick - Looking over planetarium source code, brainstorming possible test cases and test implementations needed for split 2.

+Ben – Work on Jira board organization for integration and unit testing.